-Vendors customize ERP systems for optimal functionality with the unique processes of various types of businesses.
+Vendors customize ERP systems (and sometimes combine with CRM systems) for optimal functionality with the unique processes of various types of businesses.
 In the manufacturing setting, the focus of ERP is on providing timely knowledge about the availability of resources to meet production schedules and commitments, as well as tracking production costs.

 The system generates reports on topics such as how much material has a given process used, how much is still available and when does an order for more raw material need to take place.